A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 2. It is utilized in the field of medicine to make medical equipment and surgical instruments.

-3. Stainless steel is used to make electrical supplies, plumbing supplies, screws, nuts, washers, keys, latches, handles, wires, chains, belts, tools, machine parts, etc. for industrial purposes.
+3. Stainless steel is used to make electrical supplies, plumbing supplies, screws, nuts, washers, keys, latches, handles, wires, chains, belts, tools, machine parts, etc., for industrial purposes.

-3. It is used in the automobile industry for the production of two wheelers and four wheelers.
+3. It is used in the automobile industry for the production of two-wheelers and four-wheelers.

-4. Stainless steel is used to make jewellery and watches because it is pliable and can be molded into many shapes easily.
+4. Stainless steel is used to make jewelry and watches because it is pliable and can be molded into many shapes easily.
 It does not cause any skin allergies.
 The 316L grade of stainless steel is used for making jewelry.

 5. It is used in the construction of buildings both in the infrastructure and for decorative purposes on the exterior of the buildings.
 The Type 316 grade of stainless steel is used on the exterior of the Petronas Twin Towers and the Jin Mao Building.

 6. Stainless steel is also used in bridges, monuments, and sculptures.
-It is also used in the manufacture of cars, railcars and aircraft.
+It is also used in the manufacture of cars, railcars, and aircraft.